mdavid626/blog/_posts/2019-03-31-How-to-use-HTML-entities-without-dangerouslySetInnerHTML.md

 The replacement could happen beforehand, on the backend as well, or just like in the code above, in the rendering function.
 I used the [`replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) function in Javascript, with a regex to replace all occurences of `&middot;` with `\u0057`.

 ## Example
-An example React app is available in on [GitHub](https://github.com/mdavid626/react-html-entities-example).
+An example React app is available on [GitHub](https://github.com/mdavid626/react-html-entities-example).
 If you prefer, there is also a [live example](https://mdavid626.github.io/react-html-entities-example/).